-Any plan to have the County fund a project will be submitted to the County for review and approval on a case-by-case basis.
+Any plan to have the County fund a project will be submitted to the County for review and approval on a case-by-case basis in accordance with Washington County Financial and Budget Policy #2403 regarding Water Management Organization Captial Projects.
 The County will not approve funding for any Implementation Activity listed in the Implementation Plan without the project first begin submitted to the County for project review and funding approval on a case-by-case basis.
 The submittal shall include detailed information on the scope and cost of the project and the timing of expenditures.
 This provision includes the eight Watershed-wide and Subwatershed Implementation Activities delineated in Section V. Implementation Plan and Management Standards, and any other projects identified and submitted into the future.